Vincit/gocd-slack-task/README.md

 GoCD parameters (`#{paramName}`) work on all text fields as this is the default behaviour fo GoCD.

-Environment variables can be referenced in certain fields using the dollar symbol: `$ENV_VAR_NAME`.
+Environment variables can be referenced in all text fields using the dollar symbol: `$ENV_VAR_NAME`.
 The plugin currently only supports adding the environment variables as is.
 Normal Bash string manipulation is not supported.

-Fields that support environment variable substitution:

- * display name
- * title
- * message
- * channel

 ### Message formatting